-Trainees will also learn about Hull’s Maritime History through a partnership with the University of Hull
+Trainees will also learn about Hull’s maritime history through a partnership with the University of Hull

 Success so far

-Three cohorts of participants have completed the course.
+Five cohorts of participants have completed the course.

-- From the first cohort, more than half of the participants have gained employment in the maritime sector
+- From the first cohort, more than half of the participants have gained employment in the maritime sector,

 - From the second cohort, six people have secured work in the marine sector and two are getting job search support